upkie/new_agent/README.md

 ## Setup

 - Create a new repository from this template.
-- Search for the string "XXX": it indicates template values to adapt, such as the project name to change from ``"upkie_dev"`` to your own.
+- Search for the string "XXX": it indicates template values to adapt, such as the project name to change from ``"upkie_template"`` to your own.
 - Adapt the spines to taste, for instance with custom observers.
 - Implement your agent in the agent directory.